ecg-icas/icas/src/source/reference/put-campaign-linkedads.rst

 PUT /campaign/{id}/linkedAds
 ============================

-It is possible to add/overwrite a :ref:`single <single_linkedad>` linkedAd or :ref:`multiple <list_linkedad>` linkedAds in one go.
+It is possible to add/override a :ref:`single <single_linkedad>` linkedAd or :ref:`multiple <list_linkedad>` linkedAds in one go.
-If the campaign already has a linkedAd with the same adId, the existing linkedAd will be overwritten with the provided one.
+If the campaign already has a linkedAd with the same adId, the existing linkedAd will be overriden with the provided one.
 It is not possible to have multiple linkedAds in one campaign with the same adId.